yiechen/Type-on-Strap/README.md

 This is the github repo for my blog, [yiechen.github.io](yiechen.github.io).

-The website was built using a clone of [type-on-strap](https://sylhare.github.io/Type-on-Strap/)
+The website was built using a clone of [type-on-strap](https://sylhare.github.io/Type-on-Strap/) and had some modifications from other sources (references will be noticed in a proper post).

-# Type on Strap
+## Type on Strap

 [![Build Status](https://travis-ci.org/Sylhare/Type-on-Strap.svg?branch=master)](https://travis-ci.org/Sylhare/Type-on-Strap)
 [![Gem Version](https://badge.fury.io/rb/type-on-strap.svg)](https://badge.fury.io/rb/type-on-strap)